-- In week 10 2017 in England, no excess mortality by week of death above the upper 2 z-score threshold was seen overall, by age group or subnationally, after correcting ONS disaggregate data for reporting delay with the standardised EuroMOMO algorithm (Table 1).
+- In week 17 2017 in England, no excess mortality by week of death above the upper 2 z-score threshold was seen overall, by age group or subnationally, after correcting ONS disaggregate data for reporting delay with the standardised EuroMOMO algorithm (Table 1).
 This data is provisional due to the time delay in registration; numbers may vary from week to week.

-- In the devolved administrations, no significant excess mortality above the threshold was observed in Wales or Scotland in week 10 (Table 2).
-Data was not available for Northern Ireland.
+- In the devolved administrations, no significant excess mortality above the threshold was observed in week 17 (Table 2).